Stick to Your Guns (band): New releases (2016–present)

 In July 2016 it was announced that Stick to Your Guns had left Sumerian Records and signed to Pure Noise Records.
 The band released their first song after label change called Universal Language on July 16, 2016.
 It was announced that Stick to Your Guns would release an EP later that year.
 In August more information about the EP was published.
 The name is Better Ash Than Dust and was set for release on September 23, 2016, via Pure Noise Records and End Hits Records for a European release.

 Between September 8 and October 2, 2016, the band toured throughout North America alongside Hardcore punk acts Stray from the Path and Knocked Loose.
 Stick to Your Guns became the first American band to play a concert in East African country Kenya.
-Shortly after their performance in Kenya the band went on European tour with Australian metalcore band Parkway Drive.
-In June 2017 the band started working on their sixth studio record with producer Derek Hoffman.
-The album, True View, was released on October 13, 2017.
+Their sixth album, True View, was released on October 13, 2017.

 In November and December 2017, Stick to Your Guns played another European tour which was supported by Being as an Ocean and Silent Planet.
 In the beginning of 2018 Stick to Your Guns toured North America with British band Architects and Canadian hardcore band Counterparts.
 In the Spring of 2018, Stick to Your Guns supported Parkway Drive on their USA tour.
 Stick to Your Guns co-headlined a North American tour in the fall of 2018 with Emmure.
 Wage War and Sanction joined the lineup as support.

 Stick to Your Guns headlined the "Pure Noise Tour" in the Summer of 2019 in North America.
 Counterparts, Terror, Year of the Knife and Sanction all joined up as support for the tour.
 Stick to Your Guns also supported Knocked Loose on their Different Shade of Blue Tour.
 Rotting Out, Candy and SeeYouSpaceCowboy also joined up as support.

+In September of 2019, Barnett released the debut album from his Wish You Were Here side project.

 On February 18, 2021, Stick to Your Guns released an EP titled The Meaning Remains.
 It contained acoustic versions of Amber, Nobody, Forgiveness of Self, and a cover of Take on Me.

+The band released their seventh album Spectre on July 29, 2022.
+It is followed by their eighth album Keep Planting Flowers, released on January 10, 2025.

+Musical style

+Critics have categorised Stick to Your Guns' music as melodic hardcore, metalcore and hardcore punk.
+They have cited influences including Comeback Kid, BoySetsFire, Death By Stereo, Seventh Star, Hatebreed, the Red Chord, the Acacia Strain and Between the Buried and Me.